 - Line an 8-inch or 9-inch square pan with aluminum foil (see notes).

-- In a large microwave-safe dish, melt 5 Tablespoons butter.
-Stir in brown sugar, powdered sugar, and peanut butter.
+- In a large bowl, cream 5 tablespoons butter, brown sugar, and powdered sugar until smooth.
+Stir in peanut butter.
 Mix well and press into prepared pan.

-- Wipe out microwave-safe dish and heat chocolate chips and remaining 5 tablespoons butter for 1 minute.
+- In a small, microwave-safe bowl, heat chocolate chips and remaining 5 tablespoons butter for 1 minute.
 Stir carefully and continue to microwave in 30-second increments until smooth, stirring after each increment.
 Pour over peanut butter crust and spread evenly.

 - Chill until completely firm, at least 3 hours or overnight.
 Let stand 10 minutes at room temperature before serving.
 Store leftovers in the refrigerator.